FoxdieTeam/mgs_reversing/README.md

 Now comes the hard part: implement the function such that it matches the functionality of the assembly and build again.
 Repeat this until your build is OK – ie your C code is functionally the same and produces exactly the same assembly as the original function.

-Iterative building is currently unreliable and it is highly recommended to run `make clean && python build.py` to be certain that your binary is truly a match.
+Iterative building is currently unreliable and it is highly recommended to run `python clean.py && python build.py` to be certain that your binary is truly a match.

 # Help, I am totally stuck?